ThashmikaX/interview-preparation/quiestions.md

-Said about headers in C and asked wheter it has encapsulation Asked about java access modifiers, difference between default and protected Asked about a constructor to be private, what is the effect of it., use of private constructor -> for singlethon, then write the psuedo code for singlethon final,finally and finalize in java. asekd about java abstract classes,interfaces how to implement threads in java, what is the difference of these 2 approaches serilizable interface, asked about its methods-> it has no methods . it is a marker interface FYP,Intern Project, OOP, Asked to write a optimal code to return T or F if the number <5 "What version JS do you use?
+Said about headers in C and asked wheter it has encapsulation Asked about java access modifiers, difference between default and protected Asked about a constructor to be private, what is the effect of it., use of private constructor -> for singlethon, then write the psuedo code for singlethon

+serilizable interface, asked about its methods-> it has no methods . it is a marker interface FYP,Intern Project, OOP, Asked to write a optimal code to return T or F if the number <5 "What version JS do you use?
 Asked what is new in ES6?
 What is different from arrow function and function keyword?
 What is Virtual DOM?
 Why is meant by node being single threaded?
 What is Mongo?
 Can you use indexing in mongo?
 Hooks gana ahuwa,OOP